matthiask/blacknoise/README.md

-`BlackNoise` will try compress non-binary files using gzip or brotli (if the [Brotli](ttps://pypi.org/project/Brotli/) library is available), and will serve the gzip encoded version if the compression actually results in (significantly) smaller files.
+`BlackNoise` will try compress non-binary files using gzip or brotli (if the [Brotli](ttps://pypi.org/project/Brotli/) library is available), and will serve the compressed version if the compression actually results in (significantly) smaller files and if the client also supports it.

 Far-future expiry headers can be enabled by passing the `immutable_file_test` callable to the `BlackNoise` constructor: